Health care faces evolving challenges

 ECU Health is committed to developing partnerships to solve the complex challenges of providing care in rural eastern North Carolina.
 ECU Health is more than a health system and school of medicine, it is a collaboration with business partners, not for profits, elected and appointed government officials, education institutions and so many more.
 Partnership is how we solve the unique challenges of providing high-quality care and helping to sustain the economic engine for the region.
 Healthy community members are necessary for the region to thrive.

-For ECU Health, which serves a vast rural region with a large number of uninsured patients, Medicaid expansion would help solidify high-quality health care in eastern North Carolina.
-Medicaid expansion is a vital initiative that would help improve access to care for people across the state and better health systems to provide high-quality care to all.
-If the NC General Assembly expanded Medicaid, more than 500,000 North Carolinians would become eligible for the coverage they need to get care for chronic conditions, prevent illness and disease progression and live healthy, productive lives.
+In March 2023, North Carolina Gov. Roy Cooper signed Medicaid expansion into law.
+For more than six years, ECU Health advocated Medicaid expansion as the health system serves a vast rural region with a large number of uninsured patients.
+Medicaid expansion is a vital initiative that will help improve access to care for people across the state and better health systems to provide high-quality care to all.
+More than 500,000 North Carolinians – more than 100,000 of whom live in the east – will now become eligible for the coverage they need to get care for chronic conditions, prevent illness and disease progression and live healthy, productive lives.